Moshyfawn/snap/README.md

 # snap
-This project is a simple implementation of a snap lib forwith react to have a snap scroll functionality
+This project is a simple implementation of a snap lib for react to have a snap scroll functionality